sk33z3r/loopalikes.club/README.md

 Only a few small things:

 * Showcase of all the Loophead faces from each drop in one page.
+* Showcase of each face, with all 10 colors in a grouping.
 * Funny lookalikes between the Loopheads and characters known as "Looplegangers."
 * Origin stories that some members of the community have written for their Loopheads.
 * Guide page, with useful links to Reddit and Loopring official articles on what to do with the Loopheads and how they work.